Pebloop/krita_helper/README.md

 ## usage

-This is a small script that create two actions :
+This is a small script that create two actions (available in custom menu) :

 * Take a lineart and prepare coloring by adding layers and groups for proper organisation :